-Given this, one would think the sector’s 1.174 million workers and business people (May 18, ABS data) would be handsomely rewarded.
+Given this, one would think the sector’s 1.174 million workers and business people (May 2018, ABS data) would be well rewarded.
 This, you would think, would be especially the case for the professional side of the industry.

 Several points must be acknowledged.

 First, these salaries are not dreadful.
 Depending on where they live, most architects earning these amounts would be able to support a family and maintain a modest but comfortable lifestyle.

 Second, the data above reflects averages across all levels of seniority and experience.
 In fact, architects and designers who reach higher levels can earn good money.
 According to the latest Hays Salary Guide, senior architects with seven or more years’ experience in Sydney can earn anything between $100,000 and $150,000.
 A Sydney-based BIM/CAD manager, meanwhile, can make $100,000 to $140,000 whilst a senior interior designer with seven or more years’ experience can bring home $85,000 to $130,000.

 Finally, architects and designers still out-earn many of the sector’s blue collar workers.
 Labourers, gardeners and landscapers and painters earn only $54,000, $56,000 and $59,000 respectively.
 Carpenters and cabinet makers earn $68,000.

 Amongst most white collar professionals, however, architects sit at the bottom.